This Statement is effective as of 01 December 2020.

 IBM Cloud services and applications ("apps")

-We may use information collected on your use of the IBM Cloud services to allow us to: establish statistics about the usage and effectiveness of our software products, our IBM Cloud services and apps; improve and personalize your use and experience of our products and services; tailor our interactions with you; inform our clients on overall use of their products and services, and improve and develop our products and services and tailor or improve the interactions with your device; and prepare aggregated and anonymized reports.
+We may use information collected on your use of the IBM Cloud services to allow us to: establish statistics about the usage and effectiveness of our software products, our IBM Cloud services and apps; improve and personalise your use and experience of our products and services; tailor our interactions with you; inform our clients on overall use of their products and services, and improve and develop our products and services and tailor or improve the interactions with your device; and prepare aggregated and anonymised reports.

 The personal information you provide to IBM, as well as the personal information we have collected about you indirectly, may be used by IBM for marketing purposes, i.e, to keep you informed about events, products, services and solutions that IBM sells and which may complement an existing product portfolio.
 Before we do so, however, we will offer you the opportunity to choose whether or not to have your personal information used in this way.
 You may at any time choose not to receive marketing materials from us by following the unsubscribe instructions included in each e-mail you may receive, by indicating so when we call you, or by contacting us directly (please refer to "Privacy Questions and Access" below).

 Some of our offerings or events may be co-branded or sponsored by IBM and third parties, such as business partners and solution providers, that use, resell or complement IBM products or services.
 Offerings and events that are co-branded clearly indicate when such partnership exists.
 If you sign up for these offerings or events, be aware that your information may also be collected by and shared with those third parties.
-We encourage you to familiarize yourself with those third-party privacy policies to gain an understanding of the manner in which they will handle information about you.
+We encourage you to familiarise yourself with those third-party privacy policies to gain an understanding of the manner in which they will handle information about you.

 If you choose to "Email This Page" to a friend or colleague, we will ask for their name and e-mail address.
 We will automatically send a one-time e-mail sharing the page you indicated, but will not use that information for other purposes.